DarkShadow44/DarksFixesAndTweaks/README.md

 - Fix PyCoal Touched By an Angel "heavy water" crash
 - Fix crash with Py Alien Life and Bio Industries

+Adds the following tweaks:
+- Geothermal patches start better, but slowly deplete to a little bit less than before